extropium/leaflet_ionic/sql-for-data-science-1-master/week-4/README.md

 - understanding relationships, i.e. entity diagrams
 - evaluating columns that have NULL values
-- how are string values inser
+- how are string values inserted, e.g. generated, or user input

+#### Subject understanding

+Without understanding the subject of focus, writing queries may take more